-• DROP deferrals are based upon the retirement pension you elect to receive.

-- Your base or initial retirement pension will not change after the effective date of your participation in DROP unless you choose an alternate form of benefit payment (e.g., 100% Joint and Survivor Option) when you leave Active Service or after.
-The 4% annual adjustment and benefit supplement at age 55, if eligible, and will be added to your DROP deposits. - Once approved by the Board, your election to participate in DROP is irrevocable, with the limited exception of the "DROP Revocation" provision (see page 26). - If you are still in Active Serveice, your contributions to DPFP continue when you become a DROP participant according to the rules detailed on page 19 of this Handbook.
+- DROP deferrals are based upon the retirement pension you elect to receive. - Your base or initial retirement pension will not change after the effective date of your participation in DROP unless you choose an alternate form of benefit payment (e.g., 100% Joint and Survivor Option) when you leave Active Service or after.
+Any ad-hoc annual adjustments and the benefit supplement at age 55, if eligible, will be added to your DROP deposits. - Once approved by the Board, your election to participate in DROP is irrevocable. - If you are still in Active Service, your contributions to DPFP continue when you become a DROP participant according to the rules detailed on page 19 of this Handbook.
 The City's contributions continue during the DROP period, as well. - If you become a DROP participant, leave Active Service, and later return to Active Service, you must once again become a DROP participant. - Once you become a DROP participant, you will not be eligible to receive a disability benefit.
 In the event you become unable to perform the duties of your job and must leave Active Service, you will be treated as though you had left Active Service for a service pension benefit.
-This could have adverse tax consequences since, under present law, a greater portion of service-connected disability benefits are entitled to be excluded from federal taxable income than may be excluded from other types of pension payments. - Once you become a DROP participant, you can no longer change membership from Group A to Group B, repay the System for withdrawn Group B contributions, or purchase credit for years of Pension Service under any other policy adopted by the Board, with the exception of certain rights to purchase credit for military service under the provisions of the federal Uniformed Services Employment and Reemployment Rights Act. - Once you become a DROP participant, you can no longer repay employee contributions withdrawn from the Plan by a former Spouse pursuant to a QDRO (described later on page 77 in this Handbook).
+This could have adverse tax consequences since, under present law, a greater portion of service-connected disability benefits are entitled to be excluded from federal taxable income than may be excluded from other types of pension payments. - Once you become a DROP participant, you can no longer purchase credit for years of Pension Service under any other policy adopted by the Board, with the exception of certain rights to purchase credit for military service under the provisions of the federal Uniformed Services Employment and Reemployment Rights Act.

-- You must fully comply with the requirements of the Plan and the Board's policy and procedure on DROP participation. - The beneficiary of a DROP participant is not eligible for DROP benefits if the person is the principal or an accomplice in willfully bringing about the death of a DROP participant or another beneficiary of the DROP Participant if the death would increase the surviving beneficiary's DROP benefits.
+- Once you become a DROP participant, you can no longer repay employee contributions withdrawn from the Plan by a former Spouse pursuant to a QDRO (described on page 73 in this Handbook). - You must fully comply with the requirements of the Plan and the Board's policy and procedure on DROP participation. - The beneficiary of a DROP participant is not eligible for DROP benefits if the person is the principal or an accomplice in willfully bringing about the death of a DROP participant or another beneficiary of the DROP Participant if the death would increase the surviving beneficiary's DROP benefits.